VampToshikazu/VampToshikazu/README.md

 - whitewashers and if you think blackwashing exists
 - ppl do cant respect hcs and ships(execpt for illegal ships)
 - dudebros [milf hunter,donut,pancake,dolphin jokes,johnny cant walk jokes, ect.]
-- if you like/ a fan of - DSMP, killing stalking,your boyfriend game,webtoon boyfriend, hasbin hotel/helluva boss, south park,genshin,danganronpa
+- if you like/ a fan of - DSMP, killing stalking,your boyfriend game,webtoon boyfriend, hasbin hotel/helluva boss, south park,genshin,danganronpa,wednesday fans

 ### INT!!
 - if you like art in general